IceEyz/addon-node-red/README.md

 ## Known issues and limitations

-- While this add-on ships with Node-RED Dashboard, it currently does not support accessing the dashboard via Ingress.
-This is a technical limitation on the Node-RED Dashboard end.
+- Since this minimzed add-on only supports ingress, and Node-Red Dashboard currently does not support accessing the dashboard via Ingress, you cannot install and use Node-RED Dashboard.

-- If you cannot access HTTP nodes or Node-RED Dashboard, please check if you have enabled direct access mode by setting a port number in "Network" configuration section of the add-on.
+- HTTP nodes and static HTTP content cannot be made available on your network.

-- If you cannot access HTTP nodes or Node-RED Dashboard, please check if you URL starts with `/endpoint/`, or else Home Assistant authentication will kick in.
+  Please use the official Node Red addon if you wish to do so.

 - If the following error is seen after an update `WARNING (MainThread) [hassio.api.proxy] Unauthorized WebSocket access!` please validate the